-Three Ways to Invest Money
+3 Ways to Invest Money as a Beginner

-Three Main Asset Classes for Investment: Stocks, Bonds, Real Estate
+Main Asset Classes for Investment: Stocks, Bonds, Real Estate

-In most cases, the best way to begin investing is to decide which asset classes you want to own: Real estate, stocks, or fixed income.
+In most cases, the best way to begin investing is to decide which asset classes you want to own: real estate, stocks, or fixed income.
 Each has unique risks, opportunities, and tax rules.
 While building a complete portfolio might seem difficult, the dividends, interest, and rents can be worth it.

 You likely will gravitate toward specific asset classes based on your preferences, but it also is important to understand that different asset classes can meet different needs at certain times in your life.
 For example, when you're younger and have more time ahead of you, the high growth potential of stocks makes more sense.
 If you're 70 and retired, the more stable income from bonds is reasonable.